-It was a few minutes into drinking and chatting that I first began to realise she was slightly more upper-class than the girls I normally went after.
-As we chatted she told me of the human rights court cases she had been working on; she told me of her education and how she owned her own apartment.
-She was too charming to be snobby about it or anything, but I quickly concluded that she was definitely a little more sophisticated than the girls you normally met in these traveller bars.
+It was a few minutes into drinking and speaking that I began to realise she was slightly more upper-class than the girls I normally went after.
+As we chatted, she told me of the human rights court cases she had been working on; she told me of her education and how she owned her own apartment.
+She was too charming to be snobby about it or anything, but I quickly concluded that she was definitely a little more sophisticated than the girls you normally met in these dingy backpacker bars.
 With this in mind I tried to come across as a regular, upstanding member of human society.
-I talked about politics and economy; I talked about theology and philosophy.
+I talked about politics and economy.
+I talked about theology and philosophy.
 I tried and tried my very best, but after five minutes my cover was blown.

-Looking further into eyes I thought about the alternative to the mess and madness that was my life.
+Looking further into her eyes, I thought about the alternative to the mess and madness that was my own chaotic life.
 It was true that somewhere inside a part of me wanted to be a regular human-being sometimes, but the problem was to do that you were supposed to solidify things.
 Houses were supposed to be cemented down; relationships were supposed to last; job positions were meant to be held for years and not months.
 It’s not like I didn’t understand what was to be done in order to be a functioning member of the human race, it’s just that I couldn’t seem to do it even if I wanted to.
 Something had gone wrong in my DNA or upbringing.
-My mind was possessed by a great fire; my soul was caught in a wild storm.
-This woman was beautiful, stable and deemed successful in society’s eyes as a lawyer.
+My mind was possessed by a great fire; my spirit was caught in a wild storm.
+This woman was beautiful, mentally stable and deemed successful in society’s eyes as a lawyer.
 She had a chance – she had a strong chance at a normal life.
 But what chance did someone like me have?
 I was a nomadic fool who couldn’t even stay put in one place or job position for a full year.
-I couldn’t fit myself into anywhere.
+I couldn’t maintain any relationships.
 I couldn’t even drive a goddamn car.
-The gods may have backed me tonight in the short-game, but long distance I was sure they wouldn’t have touched me.
+The gods may have backed me tonight in the short game, but long distance I was sure they wouldn’t have touched me.
 The game was a fix and there was no chance – there was just absolutely no goddamn chance.

 After a while we carried on strolling around through the lanes and streets.
-We petted a stray cat and followed it down an alleyway; we kissed again against a beaten old wall; we kissed once more around the back of the town church.
+We petted a stray cat and followed it down an alleyway.
+We kissed again against a beaten old wall.
+We kissed once more around the back of the town church.
 Eventually we moved into a small, secluded square where I twirled her around and watched her flowery dress dance in the midnight breeze.
-The moment was damn near perfect, but it was sad – it was so sad for some reason I couldn’t quite say.
+The moment was damn near perfect, but it was sad – it was sad for some reason I couldn’t quite say.

 “You know, I have to work this weekend, but I will be free on Monday.
 If you’d like to hang around town then maybe we could spend some more time together?
 We could take a boat to one of the islands.
 I’d like to see you again.”
 She smiled and stared into my eyes.
 I smiled back, stalling, my mind exploding with a million and one thoughts.